 4. Acknowledge Someone When They Greet You

-We all know how annoying it can be when you go into a store and the employees bombard you with greetings and daily specials.
-That doesn’t mean that it’s okay to be rude.
+We all know how annoying it can be when you go into a store and the employees bombard you with greetings.
+That doesn’t mean that it’s okay to be rude!
 Just say “hello” or “thank you/no thanks” and move on.
+Or you can simply smile at them to at least give them some sort of acknowledgement.
 Completely ignoring them is incredibly rude and can make a person feel like trash.

-And if we’re being honest … they wouldn’t bother you if they had a choice in the matter.
+And if we’re being honest … they wouldn’t bother you if they had a choice.
 Most of the time they’re only doing what they are forced to do.
 They know they’re being annoying … cut them some slack.

 5. Stop Littering!
 Use A Trash Can

-It is SO frustrating to see people littering for no reason in the year 2019.
+It is SO frustrating to see people littering for no reason in the year 2020!
 I used to work at a theme park that had a trash can placed every 10 feet just to keep people from littering.
 Did that stop them?
-No. People would throw their garbage on the floor all the time even though there was a trash can just steps away.
+No. People would throw their garbage on the floor all the time even though there was a garbage bin just steps away.

 You don’t get to complain how shitty your town is if you’re contributing to said shittiness.
 Be the difference.